hendrtd/comp-2210/docs/modules/m0/succeeding.md

 the notes?
 Do it.
 Implement the code and make it work.
 It's great to know that you can decide if a value is in an array by examining no more than approximately *log*<sub>2</sub> of the total elements in the array (theory), but knowing that isn't very useful unless you can write the code to do it (practice).
+In computer science and software engineering, *knowing* is useless without *doing*.

 And being able to put that theory into practice brings up a different meaning of the word "practice" - engaging in an activity repeatedly in order to master it.
 This notion of
 [practice](https://en.wikipedia.org/wiki/Practice_(learning_method))  is
 essential in this course and in this field.
-In computer science and software engineering,  *knowing* is useless without *doing*.

 If you want to learn to speak a different language, practice is the only way to achieve fluency.
 If you want to learn to play a musical instrument, practice is the only way to achieve competence and mastery.
-The same is true in this course;
-practice is the only way to become fluent in a programming language and proficient in writing programs.
-Take every opportunity you have to practice.
+The same is true in this course; practice is the only way to become fluent in a programming language and proficient in writing programs.
+Take every opportunity you have to **practice**.

 Here are a few resources on practice: